Nicki Minaj Uploads Raunchy Video Consisting Of Twerking And Spreading Her Legs Open On Instagram

 Nicki Minaj is currently living her best life on her European tour and her Instagram video upload of her show in Amsterdam proves that.

-In the video, Minaj is surrounded by her dancers who are twerking while she seductively lies on her front and pushes out her most famous asset out, her bootylicious booty.
+In the video, Minaj is surrounded by her dancers who are twerking while she seductively lies on her front and pushes out her most famous asset, her bootylicious booty.
 The camera moves around her set and shows you a closer look at her figure.
 Nicki starts to lie on her back and spreads her legs wide open and gives fans potentially more than what they bargained for.
 The crowd wasn’t complaining as they screamed extra loud when she had her thick thighs in the air and derriere on full show.

 The video has been watched over 1.8 million times and commented on in the thousands within 13 hours.